 All candidates will provide their presentation in building, Science 102 at the University of Maine at Machias campus.
 Presentations will be held from 2:15 p.m. – 3:30 p.m.
 The presentations are expected to be 30-45 minutes in length with time for questions following.

 Feedback will be collected from campus and community attendees through close of business December 15.
 A survey has been created to support the collection of such and will be provided at each forum.
 Paper feedback forms will also be distributed and collected.
-In addition, the public is invited to obtain additional information about candidates and complete the feedback form, as well as view recorded presentations.
+In addition, the public is invited to obtain additional information about candidates and complete the feedback form.

 For more detailed information or questions please contact Michelle Hale, Human Resources Partner at firstname.lastname@example.org.

 Founded in 1909, the University of Maine at Machias is Maine’s coastal University.
 Its core curriculum focuses on the environmental liberal arts.
 Serving approximately 800 students UMM provides an affordable, hands-on, experiential learning opportunity to its students through 2 and 4-year programs, the largest of which is Psychology and Community Studies.
 UMM is located in Downeast Maine and is the easternmost university in the nation.
 UMM offers 11 undergraduate degree programs and 15 degrees.
 The faculty to student ratio remains 1 faculty member per 12 students allowing for the unique opportunity of in-depth relationships between faculty and students.
 Campus life at UMM includes residence hall programs, athletics, and numerous Greek and student organizations to allow students flexibility in creating their perfect small-town college experience.
 For more information about UMM visit their website at machias.edu.

 William Otto, Division Chair – Environmental and Biological Sciences & Professor of Chemistry

 Rosemarie Mondville, Executive Assistant to VPAA & Head of Campus